Umogi/Git-resume/README.md

    ```
 2. Open `index.html` in your browser.

-No server is required to view the website locally, but you can deploy it using platforms like GitHub Pages or Netlify for online access.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.